-As a School Nutrition Guru, it’s really important for me to stay on top of the trends, standards, and challenges that affect school foodservice professionals everywhere, and the Georgia School Nutrition Association’s Equipment Academy is one of my GO-TO sources!
+As school nutrition professionals, it’s important for us to stay on top of the trends, standards, and challenges that affect school nutrition.
+The Georgia School Nutrition Association’s Equipment Academy is one of our GO-TO sources!

-The Equipment Academy concept is a bit like a scaled-downed NAFEM Show with a school foodservice focus.
-Five equipment dealers are chosen to represent learning classrooms, and Manufacturer’s Representatives (similar to Brokers) are there to represent the foodservice factories that fit the criteria.
-School foodservice operators come from all over the state to see what innovations they might bring to their districts, from temperature management systems to fabulous ovens, like Winston’s CAT522 shown here in the CITISCO Dealer booth.
+The Equipment Academy is unique to Georgia.
+It takes place in Perry, Georgia during non-NAFEM years.
+The Equipment Academy like a scaled-downed NAFEM Show with a school foodservice focus.
+Five equipment dealers are chosen to lead classrooms, and manufacturer’s representatives (similar to brokers) are there to represent the relevant factories.
+Operators come from all over Georgia to see what innovations they might bring to their districts.
+These can range from temperature management systems to precision ovens, like Winston’s CVap Cook and Hold Oven, shown here in the CITISCO dealer booth.

-You know me – I love to take a selfie with people I’ve worked with for a while.
+I love to take a selfies with people I’ve worked with for a while.
 This is James Camacho of Camacho and Associates.
-James’ design consultancy builds awesome schools and does fabulous remodels.
-He came to the Equipment Academy specifically to teach a class on equipment specification for school kitchens.
-It was great to see and have him there.
-When we took this shot, we were enjoying Thursday evening’s festivities which included great food and drinks prepared by us all.
+James’ design consultancy builds awesome schools and does great remodels.
+He came to the Equipment Academy to teach a class on equipment specification for school kitchens.
+It was great to have him there.

 The Equipment Academy would be extremely beneficial for any School Nutrition Association.